charmaine-dlamini-18/EventManagementSystem/README.md

 ## 📖 Project Overview

 The Event Management System (EMS) is designed to streamline the process of organizing and attending events.
-Organizers can create and manage events, attendees can browse and register for events, and administrators can oversee users, events, and registrations across the system.
+Organizers can create and manage events, attendees can browse and register for events, and administrators can oversee users, events across the system.

 ---